-Program / Contract / Group Level Awarded Spending Requirement Actual Spanding Per Unit Recognment Estimated Total Recognient DAHS \$0.00 \$0.00 \$6.00 \$100.00 Total Recognient \$0.00 \$0.00 50.00 \$100.00
+Program / Contract / Group Level Awarded Spending Requirement Actual Spanding Per Unit Recognment Estimated Total Recognient DAHS \$0.00 \$0.00 \$0.00 \$100.00 Total Recoupment \$0.00 \$0.00 50.00 \$100.00

-Additional situstments and recoupments (other than those identified above) may occur as a result of a subsequent informal review, audit, or desk review of your cost report.
-As per 1 TAC \$355.308(s) or \$355.112(t) and \$355.107(a), if subsequent adjustments are made, you will be notified via a-mail to logan to STAIRS and view Step 14 of this cost report where those adjustments are made, you will be notified via a-mail to logan to STAIRS and view Step 14 of this cost report where those adjustments and any revised recognized amount will be displayed.
+Additional adjustments and recoupments (other than those identified above) may occur as a result of a subsequent informal review, audit, or desk review of your cost report.
+As per 1 TAC §355.308(s) or §355.112(t) and §355.107(a), if subsequent adjustments are made, you will be notified via a -mail to logon to STAIRS and view Stap 14 of this cost report where those adjustments and any revised recoupment amount will be displayed.

-Unless you request an informal review in accordance with 1 TAC §355.110, adjustments to the provider's rates per unit for this reporting period will be sent to the Health and Human Services Commission (HHSC) Provider Claims Services for processing after the "Review Period Expires" date shown above and below.
+Unless you request an informal raview in accordance with 1 TAC 5355.110, adjustments to the provider's rates per unit for this reporting period will be sent to the Health and Human Services Commission (HHSC) Provider Claims Services for processing after the "Review Period Expires" date shown above and below.
 Do not send checks or payments to HHSC unless specifically instructed by HHSC.
 The amount to be recouped will be subtracted from future billings.